INSIDE: Roam the Gnome’s Guide to the Best Australian Food Gifts & products including the Aussie crowd pleaser, Vegemite.

 Special mention: Clinkers

-Clinkers are pink, yellow or green crunchy candy covered with milk chocolate.
+CLINKERS are pink, yellow or green crunchy candy covered with milk chocolate.

-Hot tip: Make this Clinkers Slice.
+Hot tip: Make THIS Clinkers Slice.

 It’s Australia’s version of the the New Zealand Lolly Cake.

-Popular Australian Drinks
+No.12: Popular Australian ice blocks

 These are the most popular Australian drinks, for both summer sipping and rugging up on a winter’s night.

-- Bundaberg Ginger Beer (and also Lemon Lime Bitters, Lemonade)
+- Bundaberg Ginger Beer

 - Cottee’s Cordials (apple and raspberry, apple and blackcurrant, orange, pine lime, raspberry but Cottee’s LIME cordial is the best)